asreview/asreview/docs/source/simulation_cli.rst

 - The last element that can be changed is the :ref:`balance-strategies-table`, and is changed with the ``-b`` flag.
 Default is double balance.

+A full list of options can be found in the Development section under :ref:`cli:simulate`.